ClarkFieseln/FPGA_HW_SIM_FWK_2/README.md

   > pip install pygubu-designer

 ## Executable file (approx. 9MB, all included!)
-To generate and run an executable file go to python\hw_sim_fwk_2 type:
+To generate and run an executable file go to python\hw_sim_fwk_2 and type:

   > gen_and_run_exe.bat